JosephSanfelippo/Fullstack-Benchmark/instapost/README.md

 - _[Modify this section to tell graders how to start your app]_

+1. Navigate to FULLSTACk-BENCHMARK directory
+2. Navigate to Instapost directory
+3. Run "code ." in terminal to open in vscode
+4. Open terminal in VScode
+5. Run "npm install"
+6. run "npm start"
+7. Open 2 new windows in vscode terminal
+8. Run "dev:react" in first new terminal window
+9. Run "db:setup" in second new terminal
+10. Open browser and navigate to "localhost:3000"

 **Commit frequently** with informative messages.
 While there are instructions to commit at the end of each step, these should not be your only commits.

 ---